 Naturally, this scheme only works if the employees of the broker don’t act in a fraudulent/criminal matter while mismanaging client assets of the separate entity.

 Asset segregation is a key difference between a broker and a bank.
 When you deposit your money to your bank account, your money becomes part of the bank’s assets.
-If the bank goes bankrupt your money may be ceased by the bank’s creditors.
+If the bank goes bankrupt your money may be seized by the bank’s creditors.
 That does not typically happen in a broker due to segregation of assets.

 If the assets are properly segregated, whenever a broker fails, the assets can be transferred to another custodian/broker.
 This would allow the investor to not be affected by the broker’s failure.